DCFS VIOLATES PARENTAL RIGHTS DURING COVID

 - Has a caseworker told you that you could only see your children via video chat, due to COVID-19?

 If you answer yes to any of these questions, you may be entitled to compensation.
 Crossroad Legal is investigating allegations that Illinois' acting director of the Department of Children and Family Services (DCFS) exceeded his legal authority under state and federal law when creating a blanket ban on in-person visitation on March 25, 2020.
-While the issue remains hotly contested, an increasing number of Illinois parents and children involved in the DCFS system are alleging that their due process and fundamental parenting rights were violated by Governor Pritzker's acting director, Eric Smith.
+While the issue remains hotly contested, an increasing number of Illinois parents and children involved in the DCFS system are alleging that their due process and fundamental parenting rights were violated by Governor Pritzker's acting director, Mark Smith.

 What the Suit is About?